-- 17 lacked a medical record of death and had to be excluded from the study.
-These deaths were reported to state authorities, but lacked any information that might have allowed researchers to ascertain a causal relationship with vaccines.
+- Of the 76 deaths, 17 lacked a medical record of death and had to be excluded from the study.
+These deaths were reported to state authorities but lacked any information that might have allowed researchers to establish a causal relationship with vaccines (see Note 2).

 - This left 59 with detailed medical records of the death.

-- Of the 59 deaths, 33 were directly attributed to external causes, including murder, suicides and accidents.
+- Of the 59 deaths, 33 were directly attributed to external causes, including murder, suicides, and accidents.
 These are definitely not related to vaccines, although I wouldn’t put it past an anti-vaccine adherent to claim otherwise.

 - Further, 25 were related to non-external causes: these included 5 neoplasms, 6 diseases of the circulatory system, 3 diseases of the respiratory system, and one each of Addison disease, Rett syndrome, cerebral palsy, Takayasu disease, aplastic anemia, grand mal seizure, diabetes, obstetric cause, congenital malformation of heart, septic shock, and morbid obesity.

-- The cause of one death was unknown.
+- The cause of one death was unknown (again, see Note 2).